 People with managed accounts get someone else to look after their money for them: a money manager, who makes sure essential payments like rent and bills get paid.

-But the downside - other than having to pay someone to look after our money for us - is that, well, someone else is managing our finances.
+For people with trouble managing finances, handing control to a personal money "life coach" might sound appealing and convenient.
+But the downside - other than having to pay someone to look after that money - is that, well, someone else is managing things.

 For more information, take a look at our full managed bank account guide.

-The advantage is that most are geared towards helping those with poor credit histories and have general money help on hand.
+The advantage is that most are geared towards helping those with poor credit histories and have help and financial advice on-hand.